 This page provides print and video resources relevant to establishing and maintaining a biblical worldview in the face of sweeping changes coming to bear upon the landscapes of Western culture, philosophy, and thought which are antithetical to biblical Christianity.
 “We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ,” (2 Corinthians 10:5 NAS)

 “The Christian will not disagree merely to be different, but wherever the moral standards and religious views of society differ from the teachings of Christ he will disagree flatly.
 He will not admit the validity of human opinion when the Word of God is clear.
 Some things are not debatable; there is no other side to them.
 There is only God’s side.”
 A. W. Tozer

-FILMS (These two films document the heretical distortions of the biblical Gospel by the Faith and Prosperity movements within professing Christendom.)
+FILMS (These two films document the heretical distortions of the biblical Gospel by the Word of Faith and Prosperity Gospel movements within professing Christendom.)

 American Gospel: Christ Alone – Is Christianity Christ + the American dream?
 This film examines how the false prosperity gospel, better known as the Word of Faith movement, has distorted the biblical Gospel, and how this heretical theology is being exported around the world.
 This film is available via various streaming services and may be purchased as a DVD.
 View the official movie trailer.

 American Gospel: Christ Crucified – The Gospel message of “Christ crucified” has always been offensive.
 In our culture it is common for preachers to soften the offense of the cross, and the attributes of God that are displayed in the person of work of Jesus Christ.
 “American Gospel: Christ Crucified” explores how the paths of post-modernism and progressive Christianity lead to a different gospel, and a god created in our own image.
 View the official movie trailer.